5 steps to create a website, main features of Tilda, useful links, and more

 Design

-Sign up for Tilda, if you still haven't.
+Sign up for Tilda, if you don't have the account yet, it's free.

 Carefully check out the list of templates.
 Choose the right template that suits the project you’re working on.
-Each template is a sample of modern web design and a good example of combining blocks.
-Templates don’t limit your creativity: modify them to your liking, or even start from scratch.
+Each template is a sample of web design and a good example of combining blocks.
+Templates don’t limit your creativity: Modify them to your liking, or even start from scratch.

 Check out the section #madeontilda.
 Here you can find an inspiring selection of finest Tilda projects created by other users.